-The replacement of No. 60121’s tender emblem by the later BR crest came in April 1957.
+The replacement of No. 60121’s tender emblem by the later BR crest came in April 1957 and it may have lost its Stones generator and electric lighting at this time.
 Main line work continued as normal with sightings at King’s Cross, Newcastle and York shed plus servicing many times at Gateshead (52A).
 A Sunday diversion was made from the main line through Lincoln on 10th April 1960.
 Periodic visits were made to Doncaster Works for repairs as they had been since new.
 A Smith-Stone speedometer was fitted to a trailing coupled wheel.
 March 1962 found Silurian on a Hull-King’s Cross hockey special on the 10th and the 12:56hrs Newcastle-Birmingham a week later.
 Named expresses featured less than in its earlier days but the up afternoon ‘Talisman’ was taken from York to Doncaster on 30th May.

 From 1962, no doubt due to the onset of dieselisation, No. 60121 came increasingly to be used on non-passenger turns.
 First indications of this were a down goods seen at Newcastle on 19th May 1962 and the 08:20hrs King’s Cross-Park Lane goods.
 Various types of goods trains were hauled; the up seed potatoes seen at Newcastle at 14:25hrs on 30th November, the 7F70 up Shell tanks on 18th January 1963 with the up BP tanks at 11:00hrs six days later.
 Parcels featured too with the additional down parcels into Newcastle on 18th December 1962 and the up parcels noted at Brancepeth on the Bishop Auckland-Durham diversion line on 18th October 1963.
 There were still passenger workings though, like 5th December 1962’s 1V47 16:05hrs Newcastle – Bristol, the extra 13:35hrs ex-King’s Cross into Newcastle four days before Christmas or the arrival into Newcastle with the 1S31 York to Edinburgh on 25th January 1963 then being put on the 1V47 departure from Newcastle for Bristol.
 One special summer working was on Saturday 17th August 1963 when Silurian brought the 08:55hrs Filey-Glasgow as far as Newcastle for returning holiday campers, then took forward the ex-Glasgow train to its Scarborough destination before returning light engine tender-first to York.